joshuaspiral/dotfiles/README.md

 Personal dotfiles

 # Description
-Currently for Artix Linux but it should work for most distributions too :]
+For Artix Linux but everything but the scripts should work for most distributions too :]